samal-rasmussen/tus-js-client-slice-bug/readme.md

+# How to run

-This repo contains an app and a server implementation.
+This repo contains an Expo app and a server implementation.

-Requires Expo cli to be installed: `npm install -g expo-cli` Also required the Expo Go app on your ios device: `https://expo.dev/client`
+* Requires Expo cli to be installed: `npm install -g expo-cli`
+* Also required the Expo Go app on your ios device: `https://expo.dev/client`

-# App
+## App

 * Run `npm i`
-* Put in ip of the computer that you run the server on into the host variable in App.tsx.
+* ***IMPORTANT***: Put in ip of the computer that you run the server on into the host variable in App.tsx.
 Most likely your own pcs ip.
 * Run `expo start`

-# Server
+## Server

 * Run `node server.js`